TOLL FREE: 1-866-611-2665

 While the recommendations differ, the ultimate decision rests with women.
 Understanding the risks and benefits of regular mammogram screening and speaking with your doctor about your medical history is an important first step to decide what’s right for you.

 Mayfair Diagnostics has 12 locations which offer mammography exams.
+However, our Coventry Hills location doesn’t offer patient-assisted compression.
 Visit our breast imaging page for more information.

 Canadian Association of Radiologists (2016) “CAR Practice Guidelines and Technical Standards for Breast Imaging and Intervention.” www.car.ca.
 Accessed April 20, 2022.